 Ho Chi Minh Food Tour

 Vietnam food is incredible!
 Not only that, but it’s insanely cheap.
 If you’re not familiar with the types of food Vietnam has to offer I highly recommend signing up for a food tour.
-One of the best cities in Vietnam to take a food tour in is Ho Chi Minh City.
-It’s a fairly big city, so opting for a motorbike tour is best for getting around.
-It’s also so much fun zipping around the busy streets!
+One of the best cities in Vietnam to take a food tour is Ho Chi Minh City.

 Prices for motorbike food tours in HCMC range from $40.00 – $150.00 USD.
 This depends on how long your tour is and if you prefer private or group tours.
 You’ll be riding on the back of the motorbike with an experienced local doing the driving.
-So no need to worry if you’ve never been on a motorbike before.
-The food chosen by the tour guides is always outstanding and usually includes items you would have never chosen on your own.
+The food chosen by the tour guides is always outstanding.
 You’ll try things like papaya salad and avocado shakes.
 Also some of the usuals such pho or banh mi.
-Don’t be afraid to at least try a bite of everything!

 Plan ahead and don’t eat for several hours before the tour.
-Trust me you’ll be eating enough food to last the entire day!
 There are plenty of tour companies to choose from in Ho Chi Minh City, so do your research to find one that suits your budget and your food preferences.

 Julia- The Frecked Tourist